Early-Exit Graph Neural Networks: Additional Results

 \subsection{Results on Homophilic Node Classification}

 To ensure completeness in terms of the graph types used for testing, we evaluate our models on standard homophilic node classification datasets.
 Our goal is to assess whether our models remain competitive, achieving performance comparable to classic GNNs.
 These benchmarks typically do not require deep architectures to achieve high accuracy, so we do not expect our methods to provide a clear advantage over shallow baselines in this setting.
+In fact, we propose SAS-GNN, and EEGNN as a solution when we want to extend MPNNs to a deep regime, which is not required to succeed in this set of datasets.

 We evaluate our proposed models, \textbf{SAS-GNN} and \textbf{EEGNN}, on transductive homophilic node classification on the datasets \texttt{Computer}, \texttt{CS}, \texttt{Photo}, and \texttt{Physics}, introduced by~\citep{homophilicncdatasets}.
 We report the mean accuracy and standard deviation over 10 trials, with dataset statistics summarized in Table~\ref{tab:homophilicnc_statistics}.